iambibhas/tornado-boilterplate/README.md

 ===================

 This is a quick boilerplate to start building apps with Tornado.
-It has an almost similar organization of a Django app, as most people are familar with it.
+It has an almost similar organization of a Django project, as most people are familar with it.
 This is how it looks -

     .